 What to Expect

-A long-term traffic shift is scheduled to start as early as Tuesday, Feb.
-16 and last for approximately four months.
-Westbound lanes will be closed, all traffic will be shifted to the eastbound lanes.
+A long-term traffic shift began Tuesday, Feb.
+16 and will last for approximately four months.
+Westbound lanes are closed, traffic is shifted to the eastbound lanes.

-Traffic will be reduced to one lane in each direction.
+Traffic is reduced to one lane in each direction.

-The traffic shift will be in place 24-hours a day, seven days a week, due to open trenches in the roadway.
+The traffic shift is in place 24-hours a day, seven days a week, due to open trenches in the roadway.

-The speed limit will be reduced to 40 mph through the work zone.
+The speed limit is reduced to 40 mph through the work zone.

 Delays of up to one hour are expected, use alternate routes.

-Left turns will be limited in the project area to keep traffic moving.
+Left turns are limited in the project area to keep traffic moving.